alley28/dfa2018/manualoverride.md

 The token needed to execute the manual override the door is located in another Cloudant NoSQL Database called `manualdooroverridecode`.  **Note** there is only one document in this table, so a filter to extract a specific document is not needed.

 You will need to construct the token properly in order to open the door.
-The token required is a combination of four other tokens resident present in an array inside of a Cloudant DB object.
+The token required is a combination of four other tokens present in an array inside of a Cloudant DB object.

 Below is a good reference on functions that might be helpful:  http://docs.jsonata.org/string-functions.html